miinto/miinto_api_client/README.md

 #Miinto Api Client

-The Miinto Api client is a library that facilitates communication with the microservicies API interface in Miinto.
+The Miinto Api client is a library that facilitates communication with the microservicies API in Miinto.
 This client implements `\Psr\Http\Client\ClientInterface` so  it's complied with the PSR18 standard.

 We can define few class types: